 “How’s Cara doing?
 Has she had her baby yet?”
-A patient at the chiropractic clinic that I work at asked me this question as I was working with her.
-This was about 2 months ago, near the end of Cara’s pregnancy.
+A patient at the chiropractic clinic that I used to work at asked me this question as I was working with her.
+This was near the end of Cara’s pregnancy with Oliver.

 “No, not yet, but she’s more than ready,” I answered.

 “It must be so fun getting to do this baby thing together.”